shaunsmith/functionslab/1-Labs.md

 functions.
 We'll explore invoking a function via the [`oci-curl` utility](7-Functions-Clients.md) as well as invocation using the [OCI SDK for Functions](8-Functions-Clients-SDK.md).

-## Functions CI/CD

-In this lab we'll see how we can build and deploy functions using [Developer Cloud Service](9-Functions-CICD.md).